hsaghir/hsaghir.github.io/_posts/data_science/-2017-01-25-probability-basics-deep-learning-ch3.md

 ## Probability distribution
 If Z is discrete random variable, then its distribution is called a probability mass function, denoted P(Z=k); a continuous random variable has a probability density function denoted by f(z|λ).
 Bayesian inference is concerned with what λ is likely to be by assigning a probability distribution to λ.
 Recall that under Bayesian philosophy, we can assign probabilities if we interpret them as beliefs.
 Bernouli is a distribution over a single binary random variable and is controlled by a single parameter.
 The multinoulli or categorical distribution is a distribution over a single discrete variable with k different states parametrized by a vector p.

 Gaussian distribution is parameterized by two parameters mean and variance.
-In the absence of prior knowledge about what form a distribution over the real numbers should take, the normal distribution is a good default choice since central limit theorem shows that the sum of many independent random variables is approximately normally distributed, and out of all possible probability distributions with the same variance, the normal distribution encodes the maximum amount of uncertainty. multivariate normal distribution generalizes Gaussian and may be parametrized with a positive definite symmetric covariance matrix and a vector mean (since covariance of random variables i with j is the same as j with i).
+In the absence of prior knowledge about what form a distribution over the real numbers should take, the normal distribution is a good default choice since central limit theorem shows that the sum of many independent random variables is approximately normally distributed, and out of all possible probability distributions with the same variance, the normal distribution encodes the maximum amount of uncertainty. multivariate normal distribution generalizes Gaussian and may be parametrized with a vector mean and a positive definite symmetric covariance matrix (since covariance of random variables i with j is the same as j with i).
+Multivariate Gaussian is basically the joint distribution of multiple Gaussian random variables.

+Suppose a 2D Gaussian, a diagonal Covariance corresponds to a circular support where x1 and x2 are independant of each other (iid).
+However, a non-diagonal term will make x1 and x2 dependant and the support will look like an elipse instead.
+Now the probability distribution of a 2D Gaussian is like the surface of a 3D bell; if we cut through the bell at a certain x2 value, we get a 1D conditional P(x1|x2) that is also a Gaussian.
+The good thing about multivariate Gaussians is that, if we know the joint P(x1,x2), we can analytically compute all conditional and marginals which are also Gaussians.

+Sampling from a particular distribution is done through sampling from a uniform distribution [0,1] and projecting the sample on the CDF of our desired distribution.
+Inverse CDF gives us a sample from our desired distribution [0,1].
+To sample from a Gaussian with arbitrary mean and variance, we sample from the unit uniform, project the sample on the CDF of a unit (mean 0, var 1) Gaussian, and inverse it to get a sample from unit Gaussian.
+Then we multiply the sample by standard deviation and add the mean to convert it into a sample from our desired Gaussian mean and variance.
+The same way, we can sample from a multivariate Gaussian with the difference that the variance is now a covariance matrix.
+So instead of multiplying the standard deviation (i.e. the square root of variance), we now multiply our sample from unit Gaussian by the Cholesky decomposition of the covariance matrix and add the mean vector.

 Since any symmetric matrix is diagonalizable, covariance matrix can always be written in terms of its eigenvalues and eigenvectors.
 A full-rank covariance matrix, allows it to control the variance separately along an arbitrary basis of directions.
 A diagonal covariance matrix, means it can control the variance separately along each axis-aligned direction.

 When we wish to evaluate the PDF of a normal (e.g. sample from it), the covariance is not a computationally efficient way to parametrize the distribution, since we need to invert covariance matrix to evaluate the PDF (variance is denominator in Normal dist).
 We can instead use a precision matrix β.
 We often fix the covariance matrix to be a diagonal (iid).
 An even simpler version is the isotropic Gaussian distribution, whose covariance is a scalar times the identity matrix.